OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/12-Testing_for_Command_Injection.md

 OS command injection is a technique used via a web interface in order to execute OS commands on a web server.
 The user supplies operating system commands through a web interface in order to execute OS commands.
 Any web interface that is not properly sanitized is subject to this exploit.
 With the ability to execute OS commands, the user can upload malicious programs or even obtain passwords.
 OS command injection is preventable when security is emphasized during the design and development of applications.

+## Test Objectives

+- Identify and assess the command injection points.

 ## How to Test

 When viewing a file in a web application, the filename is often shown in the URL.
 Perl allows piping data from a process into an open statement.
 The user can simply append the Pipe symbol `|` onto the end of the filename.